 Rajdhani Unnayan Kartripakkha literally translates to the Capital Development Authority.
 It is a public agency of the Government of Bangladesh with sole purpose of urban development of Dhaka city.
 It is made up of public officials, city planners, urban administrators, engineers and architects.

 As the National Authoritative Board for building planning, estates and resources, plot allotment and construction approvals from both public and private entities, RAJUK has immense power.
 It has a rich history as it uses the Dhaka Improvement Trust (Allotment of Land) Rule of 1969 and The Town Improvement Act of 1953, both of which came into existence well before the Independence of Bangladesh.

 After over four years of its full-fledged launching, RAJUK began its journey towards digitalization this past week by automating some of its services online.
 RAJUK will now host the following online services:

 - Construction Permit

-Manual applications are not only time consuming but also, leave a nasty trail of events which harass countless public citizens.
-As the official statement by RAJUK, applicants will now be able to submit applications by registering at the official website at cp.rajukdhaka.gov.bd.
+Manual applications are not only time-consuming but also, leave a nasty trail of events that harass countless public citizens.
+As per the official statement by RAJUK, applicants will now be able to submit applications by registering at the official website at cp.rajukdhaka.gov.bd.